 JCS-Pine Hills did not have grades 9-12 until the 19-20 year, when the Dashboard was suspended.
 While we don't have data yet for the College/Career Indicator we have calculated the areas that make up the indicator and we know that this is a major area we need to focus on.
-In 2021 20% of students met a-g requirements, and none of our students participated in any CTE pathways.
-Only a handful of students completed College Course credits.
-We do not have students who take AP courses, although we have a few students who take AP tests each year (this was suspended in 2020 due to COVID).
-Based on stakeholder feedback though we've determined that we will focus on the two areas we feel confident we can grow quickly - increasing students who meet a-g requirements and students who take college course credits.
+We do not have students who take AP courses, although we have a few students who take AP tests each year.
+None of our students are currently in CTE pathways.
+In 22-23 we saw growth in the three CCI areas we have been focusing on: EAP ready/conditionally ready, a-g requirements and college course credits.
+Based on stakeholder feedback though we've determined that we will continue to focus on the areas we are growing for the remainder of this LCAP cycle.